Henryjiepanli/Uncertainty-aware-Network/README.md

 ## Reference
-Our data processing is based on the [BuildFormer](https://github.com/WangLibo1995/BuildFormer).
+Our data processing  and whole framework are based on the [BuildFormer](https://github.com/WangLibo1995/BuildFormer).
 Here, we sincerely express our gratitude to the authors of that paper.

 ## Citation